 Marco Polo’s significance does not lie in his priority.
 Not only did his own father and uncle travel to China before him, but other Europeans had been there before them, as well.

 Nor is The Travels of Marco Polo significant for the preeminent quality of its historical and ethnographic reporting.
 Ibn Khaldūn’s great Muqaddimah [Introduction], written about a century after the Travels, puts Marco Polo in the shade in that respect.

 Rather, The Travels of Marco Polo is primarily important for the way it fired the imagination of men and women in Europe beyond number, from the Middle Ages until the present day.

 The document has, of course, been copiously studied by scholars.
 But it is striking that the scholarly editions, even today, are probably equaled, if not exceeded in number, by illustrated editions aimed at children.

 The reason for this is simple: the true author of the work, Rustichello, was fundamentally a member of the budding “chivalric romance” tradition in literature, which was getting under way in Provence and elsewhere at this time.

 The Travels of Marco Polo is, above all, an adventure narrative.
 It is chock full of good stories of eye- and mind-opening wonders.
 This is undoubtedly the main reason for the immense popularity of the work.

-Perhaps more important than the book’s popularity, though, is the way it educates and expands the mental horizons of its readers.
+Perhaps more important than the book’s veracity, or even its popularity, though, is the way it educates and expands the mental horizons of its readers.